ibexa/documentation-developer/docs/guide/vouchers/voucher_templates.md

 # Voucher templates

-Vouchers are rendered in the `vouchers` Twig block included in `Silversolutions/Bundle/EshopBundle/Resources/views/Basket/show.html.twig`.
+Vouchers are rendered in the `vouchers` Twig block that is included in `Silversolutions/Bundle/EshopBundle/Resources/views/Basket/show.html.twig`.

 ## Twig functions